sergiuwaxmann/sergiuwaxmann/README.md

 Are you seeking a contributor and problem solver with resourceful UX knowledge and high-end coding skills?
 Here I am.

-I am a result-oriented software engineer who specialises in helping businesses become more memorable, impactful and profitable by developing cutting-edge digital products.
+I am a results-oriented software engineer who specializes in helping businesses become more memorable, impactful, and profitable by developing cutting-edge digital products.
 I enjoy creating intuitive and dynamic user experiences, love writing code, and welcome the opportunity to bring my enthusiasm and skills to your next project!

 I design and build beautiful applications for businesses around the globe.
-I'm good at thinking abstractly and putting together systems with many moving parts.
-I have worked both developing projects from scratch as well as taking over existing codebases, using a variety of programming languages and frameworks.
-Over the years I've specialised in producing simple yet meaningful user-centered applications.
+I’m good at thinking abstractly and putting together systems with many moving parts.
+I have worked both on developing projects from scratch as well as taking over existing codebases, using a variety of programming languages and frameworks.
+Over the years, I've specialized in producing simple yet meaningful user-centered applications.

-I am familiar with working on deadline and I bring professionalism, communication, and great attention to detail to projects.
-I am taking an interactive approach to projects which includes sketching, wireframes and prototyping, so that we are continually ensuring that the application being built is the application intended.
+I am familiar with working on deadlines, and I bring professionalism, communication, and great attention to detail to projects.
+I take an interactive approach to projects, which includes sketching, wireframes, and prototyping, to continually ensure that the application being built matches the requirements.
 I believe in collaborative, test-driven development.

-Working with people from diverse backgrounds has provided me with a deep understanding and awareness of differences in both individuals and organizations, reason why I strongly believe that we can easily be a good fit.
+Working with people from diverse backgrounds has provided me with a deep understanding and awareness of differences in both individuals and organizations, which is why I strongly believe that we can easily be a good fit.

 ### Are you minding a project?
 [Let’s talk.](https://sickode.com)